You are here:

 Checks on trustees, members and local governors

 You must carry out specific checks on trustees, members and local governors when they join your trust, including DBS and section 128 checks.
-Find out the details of the specific checks you need to make across different roles.
+And, a newly appointed chair of trustees must complete a suitability check with the ESFA.
+Find out the checks you need to make across different roles.

 What do DBS checks include?